 OCN 665 Small-Scale Air-Sea Interaction (3) Observations and theory of small-scale processes which couple the atmosphere and ocean boundary layers, including introduction to turbulence theory and parameterization of turbulent fluxes.
-Pre: MATH 402 and MATH 403 (or their equivalents) and either 620 or MET 600, or consent.
-(Alt. years) (Cross-listed as MET 665)
+Pre: MATH 402 and MATH 403 (or their equivalents) and either 620 or MET/ATMO 600, or consent.
+(Alt. years) (Cross-listed as MET/ATMO 665)

 OCN 667 Advanced Geophysical Fluid Dynamics I (3) Basic concepts and equations to describe large-scale ocean circulation; numerical models; boundary layers; models of wind-driven circulation of a homogeneous ocean.
 Pre: 620 and 662, or consent.

 OCN 668 Advanced Geophysical Fluid Dynamics II (3) Thermodynamics of stratified fluids; convection; mixing; models of the thermohaline circulation; the role of eddies in the large-scale ocean circulation.
 Pre: 667 or consent.